lvgl/docs_old/en/object-types/chart.md

 3. Initialize all points to a given value with: `lv_chart_init_points(chart, ser, value)`.
 4. Set all points from an array with: `lv_chart_set_points(chart, ser, value_array)`.

-Use `LV_CHART_POINT_DEF` as value to make the library to not draw that point, column, or line segment.
+Use `LV_CHART_POINT_DEF` as value to make the library skip drawing that point, column, or line segment.

 ### Update modes
 `lv_chart_set_next` can behave in two ways depending on *update mode*: